jtoxopeus/jumping-worm-cold-tolerance/README.md

 #NDead:                    Number of worms that were dead 24 h post-cold shock<br>
 #PAlive:                   Proportion of worms that were alive 24 h post-cold shock<br>
 #SEP:                      Standard error of proportion of living worms<br>

+## LTime.csv

+We exposed one group of 12 worms to the 5°C for 48 hours and measured survival at several time points during chilling.

+VARIABLE:                  DESCRIPTION <br>
+#Date Collected:           Date of field collection in dd-mmm-yy format<br>
+#Date Expt:                Date of of the experiment (cold exposure) in dd-mmm-yy format<br>
+#Treatment:                Whether worms were summer-acclimated or fall-acclimated prior to the cold shock<br>
+#TimeInCold:               Time (in hours) that worms were exposed to 5°C prior to survival assessment<br>
+#NWorms:                   Number of worms that were exposed to that temperature<br>
+#NAlive:                   Number of worms that were alive after chilling for the indicated duration<br>
+#NDead:                    Number of worms that were dead after chilling for the indicated duration<br>
+#PAlive:                   Proportion of worms that were alive after chilling for the indicated duration<br>
+#SEP:                      Standard error of proportion of living worms<br>